What were clinical commissioning groups?

 Influencing the evolving commissioning system

 The commissioning system is continually evolving.
-NHS Clinical Commissioners represents its members’ views in national debates on the future of commissioning by producing policy briefings, influencing documents and engaging with the most senior leaders in the health sector.
+The NHS Confederation represents its members’ views in national debates on the future of commissioning by producing policy briefings, influencing documents and engaging with the most senior leaders in the health sector.

 Our publication The future of commissioning (2016) set out our vision for the future of clinical commissioning, based on feedback from our members.